 - Insulin resistance is perhaps the most common while being the most ignored phenomenon in India and the rest of the world.

 - Poor metabolic health precedes obesity.
+Not always!!

 - Every chronic disease is some amount of hyper proliferation/hyper growth/inflammation.